Radford Park

 Time: 30 mins

-Refreshments: None, but there is a big grassy lawn where you could picnic or Liphook town centre is nearby
+Refreshments: There are no refreshments at Radford Park, but there is a big grassy lawn where you could picnic or Liphook town centre is very nearby.

 The Route

-1. The walk is very easy to follow as there is only one ring around the park.
+1. The walk is very easy to follow as there is really only one path that loops around the park.
 Leave the car park down the path on your right (with back to entrance).
 You will soon walk over the first little stream.
-Continue along the path, passing other glimpses of the water until you reach a point where the path begins to curve left around the back of some houses.
+Continue along the path, ignoring a left turn.
+Pass other glimpses of the water until you reach a point where the path begins to curve left.

-2. Cross the bridge and continue until the path begins to bend left for the homeward section of the circuit.
-The path cuts along the top side of the park with the river flowing down to the left.
+3. Proceed until the path begins to bend left at an information board.
+The path now cuts along the top side of the park with the river flowing down to the left.
 There are a couple of well placed benches.

 Did you know?